Julio Frenk: Minister of Health of Mexico

-Harvard University
+Harvard School of Public Health

 Frenk served as the 8th dean of the School of Public Health at Harvard University from 2009 to 2015.

 Following his service as Mexico's minister of health, Frenk was tapped to serve as senior fellow in the global health program of the Bill & Melinda Gates Foundation, where he counseled the foundation on global health issues and strategies.

 Frenk subsequently served as dean of the faculty at Harvard University's Harvard T.H.
 Chan School of Public Health from 2009 until 2015.
 While at Harvard, he was also the T & G Angelopoulos Professor of Public Health and International Development, a joint appointment made with the Harvard Kennedy School.

+In January 2013, Frenk spent a week in China, seeking to strengthen ties between Harvard's School of Public Health and the Chinese government and the nation's healthcare sector.

 Under Frenk's leadership, Harvard's School of Public Health received its largest ever gift of $350 million and was renamed Harvard T.H.
 Chan School of Public Health in 2014.

 In addition to his role as dean of Harvard School of Public Health, Frenk co-chaired, along with Lincoln Chen, the Commission on the Education of Health Professionals for the 21st Century, which published its final report in The Lancet in 2010.
 The report recommended that governments place the same emphasis on fighting cancer that they place on infectious diseases like AIDS and malaria.
 He served on the High-Level Task Force for the International Conference on Population and Development, co-chaired by Joaquim Chissano and Tarja Halonen, from 2012 to 2014.
 In 2013, Frenk joined Vicente Fox and others in campaigning for marijuana legalization at a series of events in the United States and Mexico.

 In 2015, Frenk co-edited a collection of non-fiction essays on the subject of global health, "To Save Humanity," which included work from Michelle Bachelet, Larry Summers, Elton John, Frenk, and others.

 University of Miami

-Frenk served as the 6th president of the University of Miami in Florida from August 2015 to June 2024.
+Frenk served as the 6th president of the University of Miami from August 2015 to June 2024.

 On April 13, 2015, the University of Miami announced the appointment of Frenk as the university's sixth president, succeeding Donna Shalala.
 He was inaugurated on January 29, 2016.
-In 2015, Frenk's salary as University of Miami president was $1.14 million.
 The University of Miami joined the Association of American Universities during Frenk's tenure.

 On June 12, 2024, the University of California, Los Angeles announced that Frenk would be joining the university as its chancellor on January 1, 2025.
 The same day, the University of Miami announced that the university's chief executive officer, Joe Echevarria, had been appointed acting president of the University of Miami "effective immediately."

-Under Frenk's nine years of leadership of the University of Miami, the university slipped on the U.S. News & World Reports ranking of national universities, which ranked the university 48th in the nation upon his arrival in 2015 and 67th in the nation upon his departure in 2024.
+Under Frenk's nine years of leadership of the University of Miami, the university slipped notably on the U.S. News & World Reports ranking of national universities, which ranked the university 48th in the nation upon his arrival in 2015 and 67th in the nation upon his departure in 2024.